 I would say this is maybe the most important!
 My close friends (online or in real life) always have found a way to drag me out of my gloom and show me the light.
 It’s not that I was depressed but I wasn’t being my true, happy-go-lucky self.
 But if you have a partner in crime, a best friend, a rescue-me pal, or whatever you wanna call your “person”- then you’re good to go.
 You don’t have to have many but you have to have at least one.
 Join a club, game online, start a blog or go meet up with friends you know from school or work-strike up a conversation and get to know them.
 Once you do make sure to tell them how much they mean to you because well you just never know what could happen tomorrow.
 If you are sad or just not yourself and you don’t have a sad day buddy- I will be your fast friend.
 You can always come to me and I will listen and/or offer my two cents.
 So let me know if you need me, I want to be here for each of you.
 Without a tribe we become too inward and contemplative then soon it gets us nowhere but the bottom of an ice cream tub.
 And as fun and delicious as it sounds:

 Try getting out of that ice cream tub without a ladder or a friends’ helping hand.
 It’s not easy!

-*I’d like to thank and give love to: Pamela, Raewyn, Tausha, Krysten, Laura and Katie.
-You all are my tribe and everyday I’m grateful for all the ways you continually support and love me from afar.
+*I’d like to thank and give love to Pamela, Raewyn, Tausha, Krysten, Laura, and Katie.
+You all are my tribe and every day I’m grateful for all the ways you continued to support and love me from afar.
 I love you ladies so much!